wovo/godafoss-c-/book/book.md

 A namsepace is a bit like a family.
-There are many persons named Martin in the world, so to identify a specific Martin you say something like Martin King: the person named Martin within the King family.
+There are many persons named Martin in the world, so to identify a specific Martin you say something like Martin King: the person named Martin within the King family
-(Assuming there is only one King family, and only one Martin in that family.)
+(assuming there is only one King family, and only one Martin in that family).
 In C++ you would write this as King::Martin.
 The godafoss namespace
 has a blink function, which is used here to do the blinking.